NHS Talking Therapies offers a range of treatments aimed at helping you to deal with stress, anxiety or depression.

 • sleep problems

-Our friendly practitioners can support you in person at our NAViGO House base, or in the community in locations that are accessible to you, like GP surgeries.
+Our friendly practitioners can support you in person at our Navigo House base, or in the community in locations that are accessible to you, like GP surgeries.

 We offer a range of other therapy types, too – including group therapy.
 The treatment you receive will depend on your symptoms and personal goals and we’ll work with you to find the best option.